 Tax returns may be submitted either electronically or in paper format.
 However, those who are legally obligated to submit monthly tax and contribution returns (e.g. employers and payers) may only submit tax returns electronically.

-From 1 January 2017, entities subject to LBT may file their tax returns with the competent local municipality through the national tax authority.
+From 1 January 2021, entities subject to LBT shall file their tax returns with the competent local municipality through the national tax authority.
 The national tax authority will forward tax returns to the competent local tax authorities in an electronic format only.

 Payment of tax